Submitting Insects and Other Arthropods for Identification

 |Photo © Pinto & Associates, Inc.|

 Techletter.com is the website of Pinto & Associates, Inc. Approximately half of our business consists of consulting on pest control, and we have been providing our consulting services since 1983.
-We also provide a service to identify a specimen of insect or other arthropod for $40.
-(This service is included at no charge for companies and organizations that have an annual retainer agreement with Pinto & Associates-Retainer.)
+We also provide a service to identify a specimen of insect or other arthropod at no charge for companies and organizations that have an annual retainer agreement in place with Pinto & Associates-Retainer.)

 Identifications are made by two full-time urban entomologists, Sandra Kraft and Larry Pinto, with over 50 years of combined experience in urban entomology.